maltekrack/NLstep/README.md

 `05_squeakNoiseTestRig`: cantilevered beam with a curved plate bolted to its free end, pressed against a flat plate, mimicking squeak noise generation [3]; illustrates simulation with penalty regularized contact

+For details, please see header of respective example main file (script).

 # Requirements
 The tool relies on NLvib [2], primarily for the definition of mechanical systems including nonlinear (contact) elements.
 In fact, the two classes, `FEmodel` and `CMS_ROM`, have been added to NLvib which were only used within NLstep by the time of the initial release (yet these seemed useful for NLvib also).
 These import / handle data exported from a conventional FE tool, and apply component mode synthesis as required in NLstep, respectively.
 For more information, please see the header of the respective class.